-Newer, more professional camera bodies generally have much better continuous autofocus performance, keeping the subject in focus reliably, just as long as you also do your part and keep the focus point on your subject.
+Digital SLR professional camera bodies generally have much better autofocus performance, keeping the subject in focus reliably, just as long as you also do your part and keep the focus point on your subject.

 You will still be able to capture action photos with older or lower model camera bodies, but you'll need to work a bit harder to make it easier for your camera to do it’s job - and this means paying very careful attention to all the other steps in this post - especially making sure the subject is well lit.
 Camera autofocus systems work by seeing contrast in the subject, so shooting with high contrast, bright, full sun on your subject gives your best chance of success with not-so-great gear.

 A high continuous frame rate helps increase your chances of obtaining that one "perfect" shot at the top of the dog's stride, by giving you more shots to choose from in a sequence.